 The screenshot below shows how you would set this up using Cloudflare.
 Most hosting providers will offer help on how to set this up on their systems.

-If you are using Cloudflare, or another platform that supports Proxying or cacheing, it must be turned OFF.
+If you are using Cloudflare or another platform that supports Proxying or caching, it must be turned OFF.
 In Cloudflare, this is shown as the grey cloud under “Status” in the screenshot below.

 Most domain providers have a guide for adding a CNAME to help walk you through the process.
 Here are the guides for a few of the major providers.

 - How to Add a CNAME on Godaddy: https://godaddy.com/help/add-a-cname-record-19236

 - How to Add a CNAME on Dreamhost: https://help.dreamhost.com/hc/en-us/articles/360035516812

 - How to Add a CNAME on Cloudflare: https://support.cloudflare.com/hc/en-us/articles/200169046-How-do-I-add-a-CNAME-record-

 If you want to register a top-level domain, i.e. mydomain.com, (without a .www or other subdomain), things become a bit more complicated.
 You will need to find a host which supports CNAME Aliases, or CNAME Flattening, like Cloudflare.
 You must then create CNAMES for both the www.mydomain.com and mydomain.com, and register the www.mydomain.com with SeekBeak in the next step.